mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 and only contains two files: the assembler source and the linker script, which I will explain in this post.

+# Requirements

+This post is about what is needed to get the Teensy up and running rather then a guide to assembly programming so I assume you have a basic knowledge of assembly.
+You will also require the arm-none-eabi toolkit, explicitly the assembler `arm-none-eabi-as`, linker `arm-none-eabi-ld` and objcopy `arm-none-eabi-objcopy` binaries.
+These can be obtained from most Linux distribution's package managers or from inside a Arduino SDK's tools directory:
+`$ARDUINO_SDK/hardware/tools/arm/bin`.

-# The Linker script - layout.ld
+# The Linker script: `layout.ld`

-This file is required by the linker in order to tell it where the various bits of memory are located and to tell it where to put different bits of the code.
+This file tells linker where the various bits of memory are located and tells it where to put different bits of the code.
+There are two main blocks to the linker script, the `MEMORY` block and the `SECTIONS` bock.

-The MEMORY block tells the linker where various sections of the chip are located.
-For example on the MK20DX256VLH7 (and in general) the flash is located at the start of the chip `0x00000000` and is 256K long.
-Where as the ram starts at 0x1FFF8000 and is 64K long:
+The `MEMORY` block tells the linker where sections of storage on chip are located.
+The flash is located at the start of the chip `0x00000000` and on the MK20DX256VLH7 it is 256K long.
+Where as on the MK20DX256VLH7 the ram starts at 0x1FFF8000 and is 64K long:

 <div class="code-header">layout.ld</div>